The Seed Enterprise Investment Scheme (SEIS)

 Investors can claim up to 50% SEIS Income Tax Relief on subscriptions against income tax paid on total investments up to £200,000.

-The carry back facility in SEIS serves to extend the period for which CGT and / or income tax investment relief can be accessed.
-For example, investments made in the 2022/23 tax year can be ‘carried-back’ and applied to liabilities occurred in the previous 2021/22 tax year.
+The carry-back facility in SEIS serves to extend the period for which CGT and/or income tax investment relief can be accessed.
+For example, investments made in the 2022/23 tax year can be ‘carried back’ and applied to liabilities incurred in the previous 2021/22 tax year.

-UK Tax Payers can obtain an exemption for CGT liabilities of 50% of the investment.
+UK taxpayers can obtain an exemption for CGT liabilities of 50% of the investment.
 This allows them to obtain further CGT relief of up to 14%.
-Therefore, the SEIS Income Tax Relief and CGT Reinvestment Relief combine to give a 64% in tax reliefs.
+Therefore, the SEIS Income Tax Relief and CGT Reinvestment Relief combine to give a 64% tax relief.

-Under circumstances where the shares an investor possesses in an Investee Company are sold at a loss (or in the event the investment fails completely), there are provisions to offset those losses, reducing income tax or CGT.
-This would however depend on the individual Investors’ circumstances and the overall limits as to how much can be offset.
-For top-rate taxpayers loss relief is 45% on their “actual” investment (the original amount less the 50% income tax relief) which would be 22.5% of the total.
+Under circumstances where the shares an investor possesses in an Investee Company are sold at a loss (or in the event the investment fails), there are provisions to offset those losses, reducing income tax or CGT.
+This would, however, depend on the individual Investors’ circumstances and the overall limits as to how much can be offset.
+For top-rate taxpayers, loss relief is 45% on their “actual” investment (the original amount less the 50% income tax relief), which would be 22.5% of the total.

 100% IHT Relief may be claimed on an Investor’s estate in most circumstances once Qualifying Shares have been held for two years.